variablecolor/sdk/docs/android-readme.md

 #### Release Notes
+#### 3.2.2
+ - Fixes devices not being able to be discovered on android 5 through 11.
+ - Upgrades build environment to use Java 17 and AGP 8+

+#### 3.2.1
+ - Missing GlossMeasurement class file during compilation.

+#### 3.2.0
+ - Upgrade realm from 10.2.0 to 10.5.1
+ - Fixes battery level percentage to maximizes Color Muse 2 battery life.
+ - Fixes issue with online search provider ignoring 10° target observer.
+ - Internal refactoring for Spectro class device storage.
+This may require user's to redownload remote data
+ - Further enhances Gloss algorithm for Color Muse 2.0
+ - Adds new spectral_curves property to serialization of ColorScan.
+Adds ability to request target instrument spectral curve on ColorScan objects.
+ - Change Spectro class devices to require calibration every 500 scans.
+(Previously was 1,000)
+ - Adds new public interface for BatchedColor.
+A BatchedColor can either be a lab color or a spectral curve with a reference id.
+ - Breaking Change: Adds property to public ColorScan class for obtaining all batched colors.
+ - Fixes searching by text where the search term now honors a contains-like methodology.
+ - Critical Color Muse 2 fix for uncalibrated devices that are in the field.
+ - Provides better support for api level 21 and 22.
+ - Creates new public constructor for ProductManager that accepts an AppContext and a package id for multiple package usage with the same Variable instance.
+ - Default all product searches to be offline
+ - Optimizes downloading of product data

 #### 3.1.1
  - Updates the build.gradle repository url to use SSL.
  - Adds full support for Color Muse Gen 2 and Color Muse Pro devices